Pretty Little Liars season 4: Overview

 The second half deals with the girls' attempts to learn more about what happened during the summer, who "A" is, and how to bring Alison home.
 Meanwhile, Spencer begins taking amphetamines to help cope with the workload from school, but develops a dependency on them, igniting a drug problem that, unbeknownst to the others, occurred before.
 Aria grows closer to Ezra, whom the other girls believe is "A", but breaks it off after learning that he has actually been writing a book about Alison's disappearance and knew her when they met.
-Hanna mends her broken heart by pursuing a relationship with Travis (Luke Kleintank) and an interest in mystery novels, which lead to a friendship with Detective Holbrook (Sean Faris).
+Hanna mends her broken heart by pursuing a relationship with Travis (Luke Kleintank) and an interest in mystery novels, which leads to a friendship with Detective Holbrook (Sean Faris).

-Aria tells the girls that Ezra thinks one of them is 'A', but the suspicion later shifted to Jessica Dilaurentis, Alison's mother, after reading more of the notes on Ezra's manuscript.
-Emily later tells Paige that Alison is alive, and Paige betrays her trust by tipping the police.
-Suspecting that they can find clues at Ali's house, Hanna volunteers the girls to Jessica's bridal fashion charity show.
-Once they got into Ali's old room, they found a password to an email address written in a post-it on Ali's money.
+Aria tells the girls that Ezra thinks one of them is 'A', but the suspicion later shifts to Jessica Dilaurentis, Alison's mother, after reading more of the notes on Ezra's manuscript.
+Emily later tells Paige that Alison is alive, and Paige betrays her trust by tipping off the police.
+Suspecting that they can find clues at Ali's house, Hanna volunteers the girls for Jessica's bridal fashion charity show.
+Once they get into Ali's old room, they find a password to an email address written on a post-it note.
 They contact the number, and Alison calls back, telling them to meet her in Philadelphia.
 They are met by Noel Kahn who brings the girls to Manhattan.
 There, Alison recounts the events that happened on the night she disappeared.
 The girls then try to put the pieces together to figure out who 'A' is.
 However, a hooded figure - seemingly "A" himself - attacks the girls and corners them on the rooftop with a gun.
 Ezra suddenly shows up and tries to intervene, but is shot in the ensuing scuffle.
 The last scene shows Jessica Dilaurentis' lifeless body being dragged across the lawn, before being buried by 'A'.